Carnivorous plant: Ecology and modeling of carnivory

 In carnivorous plants, the leaf is not just used to photosynthesise, but also as a trap.
 Changing the leaf shape to make it a better trap generally makes it less efficient at photosynthesis.
 For example, pitchers have to be held upright, so that only their opercula directly intercept light.
 The plant also has to expend extra energy on non-photosynthetic structures like glands, hairs, glue and digestive enzymes.
 To produce such structures, the plant requires ATP and respires more of its biomass.
 Hence, a carnivorous plant will have both decreased photosynthesis and increased respiration, making the potential for growth small and the cost of carnivory high.

 Being carnivorous allows the plant to grow better when the soil contains little nitrate or phosphate.
 In particular, an increased supply of nitrogen and phosphorus makes photosynthesis more efficient, because photosynthesis depends on the plant being able to synthesise very large amounts of the nitrogen-rich enzyme RuBisCO (ribulose-1,5-bis-phosphate carboxylase/oxygenase), the most abundant protein on Earth.

 It is intuitively clear that the Venus flytrap is more carnivorous than Triphyophyllum peltatum.
 The former is a full-time moving snap-trap; the latter is a part-time, non-moving flypaper.
 The energy "wasted" by the plant in building and fuelling its trap is a suitable measure of the carnivory of the trap.

 Using this measure of investment in carnivory, a model can be proposed.
 Above is a graph of carbon dioxide uptake (potential for growth) against trap respiration (investment in carnivory) for a leaf in a sunny habitat containing no soil nutrients at all.
 Respiration is a straight line sloping down under the horizontal axis (respiration produces carbon dioxide).
 Gross photosynthesis is a curved line above the horizontal axis: as investment increases, so too does the photosynthesis of the trap, as the leaf receives a better supply of nitrogen and phosphorus.
 Eventually another factor (such as light intensity or carbon dioxide concentration) will become more limiting to photosynthesis than nitrogen or phosphorus supply.
 As a result, increasing the investment will not make the plant grow better.
 The net uptake of carbon dioxide, and therefore, the plant's potential for growth, must be positive for the plant to survive.
 There is a broad span of investment where this is the case, and there is also a non-zero optimum.
-Plants investing more or less than this optimum will take up less carbon dioxide than an optimal plant, and hence growing less well.
+Plants investing more or less than this optimum will take up less carbon dioxide than an optimal plant, hence grow less well.
 These plants will be at a selective disadvantage.
 At zero investment the growth is zero, because a non-carnivorous plant cannot survive in a habitat with absolutely no soil-borne nutrients.
 Such habitats do not exist, so for example, Sphagnum absorbs the tiny amounts of nitrates and phosphates in rain very efficiently and also forms symbioses with diazotrophic cyanobacteria.